 If you recognize yourself in this story, you too are feeling frustrated, unsure, and are bouncing from PT to chiropractor to doctor and the bouncing around is aggravating your injury even more.
 To get to get to your problem, one must identify what your problem really is.

-Maybe it’s groin.
-Maybe it’s the hip.
-Maybe it’s the lower back.
+Maybe it’s your groin.
+Maybe it’s your hip.
+Maybe it’s your lower back.
 Maybe it is all of them combined and this confusion is why you are not healing

 In our 27+ years experience, we have seen a lot of groin pain that was not ALL groin pain.
 It was part groin pain, part hip pain, part lower back pain.
 We have also seen a lot of patients who initially were very pleased that someone had found something that they thought they could treat.
 The problem was the hip specialist treated the hip, the back specialist treated the back, the groin specialist treated the groin, no one treated you as a whole.

 Getting away from “Eureka medicine.”

 Eureka medicine is going to the spine specialist who discovers problems at L1-L2 as says, “Eureka, we have found something!”
 Or going to the hip specialist who suspects a labral tear and says “Eureka, we have found something!”
 Or going to any specialist who isolates on a single problem.
 If you are like the many patients we have seen, your groin problem is not an injury in isolation, your groin problem is the result of many things conspiring against you.

 - “My doctor said it was really my L1-L2.
 My MRI shows some disc degeneration.
 My doctor may recommend decompression surgery to get the pressure off my spine.
 He/she feels that that is what is causing pain into my pelvic/groin area.”

 - In our clinics, we have seen many patients with a possible low back connection, but we are looking at the undiagnosed, unnoticed problems of the iliolumbar ligament and sacroiliac ligaments.
 We will discuss this below.